Installing and Configuring the Catalog¶

 - CAPTCHA_SITE_KEY, CAPTCHA_SECRET_KEY - the main signup page uses Captcha.
 Enter your captcha credentials to use this functionality

 - GITHUB_USERNAME, GITHUB_PERSONAL_TOKEN - the appication will automatically read data from any GitHub repositories that are connected to products.
 In order to do that, enter a Github username and API Token.

-- Edit the docker-compose.yml file to set the database username and password.
+- Edit the docker-compose.yml file in the catalog back end to set the database username and password.